Table of contents

 nameField.setValue("Donald Knuth");

-Please git clone the VoK Hello World App - we’re going to experiment on that app.
+Clone the VoK Hello World App — we’re going to experiment on it.
+Open WelcomeView.kt: the class extends VerticalLayout, which makes the root layout of the view vertical.

 package com.example.vok